 And here you can see how symbols display in several web-based email clients, for example, Gmail and Yahoo:

 It is especially important that symbols also display well on mobile devices:

 Our tests showed excellent results.
 However, there might be incorrect symbol display in some older email client versions, for example, Outlook 2003 or Lotus Notes.
 If a symbol is not supported in the email program, the recipient may see a ☐ character, a question mark or a free space.
 Moreover, not all symbols are supported equally within one email client.
-So do a test before sending any email campaign with symbols in subject lines.
+So do a test before sending an email campaign with symbols in subject lines.

 According to Litmus, the email open rate increases by 10-15% if symbols are used in subject lines.
-Of course, the use of symbols in subject lines will not be suitable for every email campaign.
-The key is smart use at the right time!
+Of course, the use of symbols in email subject lines will not be suitable for every email campaign.
+The key is smart to use at the right time!
 Whether it’s a funny newsletter, holiday greeting or a special promo campaign – symbols will empower your message!